openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Cutting_Model.md

 *   `--input` option accepts a comma-separated list of layer names of the input model that should be treated as new entry points to the model.
 *   `--output` option accepts a comma-separated list of layer names of the input model that should be treated as new exit points from the model.

 The `--input` option is required for cases unrelated to model cutting.
-For example, when the model contains several inputs and `--input_shape` or `--mean_values` options are used, use the `--input` option.
-It specifies the order of input nodes for correct mapping between multiple items provided in `--input_shape` and `--mean_values` and the inputs in the model.
-Details on these options are out of scope for this document, which focuses on model cutting.
+For example, when the model contains several inputs and `--input_shape` or `--mean_values` options are used, the `--input` option specifies the order of input nodes for correct mapping between multiple items provided in `--input_shape` and `--mean_values` and the inputs in the model.

-Model cutting is illustrated with Inception V1.
-This model is in `models/research/slim` repository.
-[This section](Converting_Model.md) describes pre-work to prepare the model for Model Optimizer to be ready to proceed with this chapter.
+Model cutting is illustrated with the Inception V1 model, found in the `models/research/slim` repository.
+To proceed with this chapter, make sure you do the necessary steps to [prepare the model for Model Optimizer](Converting_Model.md).

 ## Default Behavior without --input and --output

 The input model is converted as a whole if neither `--input` nor `--output` command line options are used.
 All `Placeholder` operations in a TensorFlow graph are automatically identified as entry points.
 The `Input` layer type is generated for each of them.
 All nodes that have no consumers are automatically identified as exit points.

 For Inception_V1, there is one `Placeholder`: input.
-If the model is viewed in the TensorBoard, the input operation is easy to find:
+If the model is viewed in TensorBoard, the input operation is easy to find:

 ![Placeholder in Inception V1](../../img/inception_v1_std_input.png)

-The `Reshape` is the only output operation, which is enclosed in a nested name scope `InceptionV1/Logits/Predictions`, under full name of `InceptionV1/Logits/Predictions/Reshape_1`.
+`Reshape` is the only output operation, which is enclosed in a nested name scope of `InceptionV1/Logits/Predictions`, under the full name of `InceptionV1/Logits/Predictions/Reshape_1`.

 In TensorBoard, along with some of its predecessors, it looks as follows: